darktable-org/dtorg/content/blog/2021-07-03-darktable-3.6/index.md

 ### Quick access panel

-The *quick access panel* is a replacement for *basic adjustments* and then some.
+The *quick access panel* is a replacement for *basic adjustments*.
 This feature provides a new interface to the existing processing modules within a single unified layout.
 Users can add controls from _any_ module to the quick access panel for increased productivity and enhanced ergonomics.

-This new implementation is GUI only-- controls and pixel filters still belong to their respective modules and can be properly moved along the pipeline individually using their original, linked, module.
+This new implementation is GUI only -- controls and pixel filters still belong to their respective modules and can be properly moved along the pipeline individually using their original, linked, module.

 ### Module groups enhancements

 Modules can now be quickly added to or removed from a module group by right-clicking on the group tabs.
 This avoids the need to modify the group in the maintenance window, but bear in mind it doesn't yet update your custom presets.
-You can also quickly access the *module group maintenance* window by Ctrl+clicking on the preset menu icon.
+You can also quickly access the *module group maintenance* window by `Ctrl`+clicking on the preset menu icon.

 The *module group maintenance* window has also been enhanced to include setup for the quick access panel.
 You can now auto-apply module group presets depending on the type of image you are editing.